 Eric Enge interview with Matt Cutts

-The Eric Enge interview with Matt Cutts was truly exceptional and revealed a number of gotchas that for some reason continue to be circulated.
+The Eric Enge interview with Matt Cutts was truly exceptional and revealed some gotchas that for some reason continue to be circulated.

 Matt Cutts: … So, with robots.txt for good reasons we’ve shown the reference even if we can’t crawl it, whereas if we crawl a page and find a Meta tag that says NoIndex, we won’t even return that page.
 For better or for worse that’s the decision that we’ve made.
 I believe Yahoo and Microsoft might handle NoIndex slightly differently which is little unfortunate, but everybody gets to choose how they want to handle different tags.

 Eric Enge: Can a NoIndex page accumulate PageRank?

 Matt Cutts: A NoIndex page can accumulate PageRank because the links are still followed outwards from a NoIndex page.